martenframework/marten/docs/versioned_docs/version-0.1/files/managing-files.md

 ```
 :::

-It should be noted that saving a model record will automatically result in any associated files to be saved and persisted in the right [storage](#file-storages) automatically.
+It should be noted that saving a model record will automatically result in any associated files being saved and persisted in the right [storage](#file-storages) automatically.
 For example, the following snippet reads a locally available file and attaches it to a new model record:

 ```crystal
 attachment = Attachment.new